 In the end, this Southeast Asian country, like many destinations worldwide, was hit harder by the global economic crisis than by any other setback.

 "It's a roller coaster," Marty Seslow, vice president of marketing and sales at Gate 1 Travel, said of the ups and downs Thailand has faced over the years.
 But through it all, he noted, "it was an awesome and soaring destination, and that stayed true until 2008.
 Then we saw a dip as we went into 2008 and 2009.
 That wasn't Thailand's fault; that was the economy's fault."

 Yet despite all that, he said, "of those things the flooding of the last few months has had the biggest impact."
-The surge

 In late October and early November, after weeks of some of the most severe rains and flooding Southeast Asia had seen in half a century, media attention zeroed in on Bangkok, where questions about whether and how the city would defend itself against a possible flood surge brought tourism to a near standstill.

 In the end, inner Bangkok and the capital city's main tourist sites and hotels were spared.
 But the damage to Thailand's tourism industry during the weeks of uncertainty had been done.

 During the high season, for example, the number of people visiting the Grand Palace, one of the city's main tourist attractions, dropped to as few as 1,000 a day from what had typically been about 10,000 to 20,000, according to a local tour guide.